abradaric/abradaric.github.io/r1d1_rpi_essentials.md

 ```
 sudo raspi-config
 ```
-Here is some more [info](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) about it.
+Here is some more [info](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) about raspi-config tool.
 As I said, I won't write about what is already written about, properly, a lot.
 First, enable SSH.
 Enable camera, expand filesystem, change user password, do whatever you want.

 Edit networks config file.
 Type:
 ```